top of page

 Treatment for Insomnia: The treatment for insomnia depends on its underlying cause and severity.
 Some common approaches include:

-• Cognitive-Behavioral Therapy for Insomnia (CBT-I): CBT-I is a structured and evidence-based therapy that helps individuals identify and change thoughts and behaviors affecting their sleep.
+• Cognitive-Behavioral Therapy for Insomnia (CBT-I): CBT-I is a structured and evidence-based therapy that helps individuals identify and change thoughts and behaviors that affect sleep.
 It aims to improve sleep habits and develop relaxation techniques.

-• Sleep Medications: In certain cases, healthcare providers may prescribe short-term use of sleep medications to help with insomnia.
-These medications should be used under medical supervision, as they can have side effects and may not address the underlying cause of insomnia.
+• Sleep Medications: In certain cases, healthcare providers may prescribe short-term use of sleep medications to help with treaing insomnia symptoms.
+These medications should be used under medical supervision as they can have side effects and may not address the underlying cause of insomnia.

-• Lifestyle Changes: Adopting healthy sleep habits, such as maintaining a regular sleep schedule, creating a comfortable sleep environment, avoiding stimulants close to bedtime, and managing stress, can improve sleep quality.
+• Lifestyle Changes: Adopting healthy sleep habits, such as maintaining a regular schedule, creating a comfortable sleep environment, keeping a sleep diary, avoiding stimulants close to bedtime, and managing stress, can improve sleep quality.

-If you or someone you know is experiencing chronic insomnia or sleep disturbances that affect daily functioning, it's essential to consult a healthcare professional to identify the underlying causes and receive appropriate treatment and support.
+If you or someone you know is experiencing insomnia or sleep disturbances that affect daily functioning, it's essential to consult a healthcare professional to identify the underlying causes and receive appropriate treatment and support.
+When you’re ready for help with sleep problems with Insomnia Cognitive Behavioral Therapy (CBT-I), Blue Anchor Psychology can help.
+We want to help you get the restful sleep your body and mind deserve.

 bottom of page